Health Care Reform Provisions

 Small Business Health Option Program (SHOP) Marketplace

-Small employers with 50 or fewer full-time equivalent employees are eligible to participate in the SHOP Marketplace in 2014.
+Small employers with 50 or fewer full-time equivalent employees are eligible to participate in the SHOP Marketplace.
 Eligible employers that choose to offer insurance through the SHOP Marketplace are required to offer SHOP insurance coverage to all full-time employees.
-Starting in 2015, the SHOP Marketplace will provide a premium aggregation service and will send a single invoice to the employer, as well as offer two models:
+The SHOP Marketplace provides a premium aggregation service and will send a single invoice to the employer.
+The SHOP Marketplace offers two models:

 Employer-choice (available in 2014): The employer selects the Qualified Health Plan (QHP) and employees can then choose from the employer’s selected options.

 Employee-choice (delayed until 2015 or 2016 in some states): The employer selects a metal level of coverage and employees can select from any QHP within that metal level through the SHOP Marketplace.

 Note: States may choose to open the Marketplace only to employers with 100 or fewer employees for the first two years, but all must open to